 Unfortunately, the statistics do not indicate whether these trials took place before a judge or jury, or when these dispositions took place.
-Often cases are settled shortly before trial, or even during a trial, so the statistics do not give a complete picture as to the intensity of litigation.
+Often cases are settled shortly before trial, or even during a trial, so the statistics do not give a complete picture as to how many cases were tried to completion.

 (Click here for a brief summary of my other blog posts on various legal malpractice related issues)

 (Disclaimer: Please note that nothing in this blog or website is legal advice, and this post does not create an attorney-client relationship.
 You should always consult with an attorney for any legal malpractice issues, fee dispute, or ethical concerns that you may have.
 Thanks!)